 *Please note that courses listed above are mandatory for first-time GSIs unless specified otherwise [BACK to Eligibility]

 The GSI Teaching Conference is offered through central campus.
 Pre-registration is required and information regarding the conference can be found on the GSI Teaching and Resource Center Web site.
-The spring 2020 GSI Teaching Conference is scheduled for January 17, 2020 from 8am-4pm (for both first-time international and domestic GSIs).
+The fall 2020 GSI Teaching Conference is scheduled for August 21, 2020 from 8am-4pm (International students will also need to attend the Teaching Conference for International GSIs scheduled for August 20, 2020 from 8:30am-12pm).

 375-level Pedagogy courses are required training for all GSI appointments.
 The Haas sections of this course provide only information specific to the nature of a Haas classroom.
 For this reason, enrollment priority will be given to GSIs supporting Haas courses.
 For more information about the Haas sections, please contact the Haas Head GSI.